grafana/helm-charts/charts/tempo-distributed/README.md

     enabled: true
     installOperator: true
 ```

+* **BREAKING CHANGE** component affinity selection has been simplified.
+Values are now specified as yaml and are no longer templated.
+This gains additional consistency in the appaorch.

 * minio can now be enabled as part of this chart using the following values
 ```yaml
 minio: